How to apply for international master’s programmes at LiU:

 • Supporting documents for specific entry requirements

 May include items such as syllabus, letter of intent, portfolio/CV – check on each programmes webpage by clicking on the black plus sign to see programme specifications.
-Note that applicants to our master’s in Design have a separate portfolio submission process in addition to the steps listed on this page, follow the additional instructions provided on Design’s webpage under the ‘Application and admission’ tab.
+Applicants to our master’s in Design have a separate portfolio submission process in addition to the steps listed on this page, follow the additional instructions provided on Design’s webpage under the ‘Application and admission’ tab.

-You will find a further explanation on each item on our page Documenting your eligibility for studies.
+You will find a further explanation of each item on our page Documenting your eligibility for studies.

 In addition, there are specific instructions for what documentation rules apply based on what country you completed your education in.